sprain/php-swiss-qr-bill/README.md

 ### Depdendency support

-Older versions of dependencies are supported as long as they do not hinder further development or accounts for at least 10% of current installations of the corresponding dependency.
+Older versions of dependencies are supported as long as they do not hinder further development or account for at least 10% of current installations of the corresponding dependency.

 ## Support the project